bphdc/ceramics-tracker/timeLog.md

 - spring break - just work on individual project for next checkpoint
 - probably spent 15-20 hrs on the project during this spring break/Monday of week 9
+- spent maybe 5 hrs so far on the team project. possibly a few more tomorrow

 ### Wk10
 ### Wk11